Mangalore Airport to Coorg taxi service and cab fare

 Harangi Dam, Coorg

-An interesting tourist spot, Harangi dam is situated in the Hudgur village near Kushalnagar if Coorg District.
-Built across the tributary of River Cauvery, Harangi dam is the first dam that has been built across River Cauvery.
-It has a height of 47 meters and length of 846 meters creating a marvellous view of forceful streams of water.
+An interesting tourist spot, Harangi dam is situated in the Hudgur village near Kushalnagar of Coorg District.
+Built across the tributary of River Cauvery, the Harangi dam is the first dam that has been built across River Cauvery.
+It has a height of 47 meters and a length of 846 meters creating a marvellous view of forceful streams of water.

 A popular picnic spot, it is good even for a family outing where one can relax and spend some calm moments with his or her loved ones.
 It is located at a distance of approximately 36 km from Madikeri and can be reached without much difficulty.